 ‘Who cares?’ another whispered.
 ‘He looks better without them.’

-Nev leant against the wall next to the Fat Lady, watching, with some apprehension as spoke with the other portraits about singing.
+Nev leant against the wall next to the Fat Lady, watching, with some apprehension, as she lectured about singing.
 ‘Perfect timing.
 Are we going up to the seventh floor?’

 ‘I’ve got the hang of clearing my thoughts.’
 Nev said.
 ‘Even when I was angry in Umbridge’s lesson.’